 But when the topic does come up, people often ask: “How did it affect your family?
 Your kids?”
 This is a question that is both easy and hard to answer.

 Not to overstate it: Our trip affected each of us profoundly, defined us as a family and shifted the arc of our lives.

 When we returned home we first had to navigate the wreckage wrought by the near collapse of the global economy.
 Fortunately for us, that turned out to be the easy part.

 More of a challenge was what to make of our lives.
-Home was a comfort after ten months on the road, but the context of our lives had changed.
+Home was a comfort after eleven months on the road, but the context of our lives had changed.
 Even the kids, as young as they were, felt this.